 - Lime juice: Because it really makes the flavors pop!
 My recommendation is fresh, but bottled works too.

-How do you make pico de gallo? (+ tips)
+How to make pico de gallo (+ tips)

 How to store